steincodes/steincodes.github.io/_posts/2018-09-15-creating-shader-godot-part1.markdown

 So, Godot's Shading language is quite similar to OpenGL while still having lots of differences.

+For extra questions or long discussions about more tutorials and programming and design related stuff, join my discord, [Steincodes Server Invite](https://discord.gg/AqDfU3X).

 ## Requirements For This Tutorial

 As of writing this tutorial I don't expect any previous knowledge of Godot or Programming or Shaders.
 But I expect that the reader knows basic Maths cause I won't be explaining it.
 I will explain complex maths though.